ibm-cloud-docs/vmwaresolutions/services/caveonix_ordering.md

 When you order the Caveonix RiskForesight service, provide the following settings.

+The configuration options do not apply to VMware Regulated Workloads and Security and Compliance Readiness Bundle instances.
+{: note}

 ### License name
 {: #caveonix_ordering-config-license-name}

-The license name does not apply to VMware Regulated Workloads or Security and Compliance Readiness Bundle instances.
-{: note}

 Specify a name for this license.
 The name must be unique across all Caveonix service instances and all instances in the {{site.data.keyword.cloud}} account.

 ### License notes
 {: #caveonix_ordering-config-license-notes}

-The license notes do not apply to VMware Regulated Workloads or Security and Compliance Readiness Bundle instances.
-{: note}

 Enter the notes for the service instance.
 You can edit the notes later on the license details page.

 ### Number of VMs to license
 {: #caveonix_ordering-config-vms}

-The number of VMs to license does not apply to VMware Regulated Workloads or Security and Compliance Readiness Bundle instances.
-{: note}

 Specify the number of VMs to license, in increments of 10.
 At least 10 VMs are required for license management.

-After you order the Caveonix RiskForesight service, if you want more VMs licensed than you specified initially, complete the following steps:
+After you order Caveonix RiskForesight, if you want more VMs licensed than you specified initially, complete the following steps:

 1. Replace your Caveonix RiskForesight license by ordering a larger license.
 2. Copy the license to your Caveonix RiskForesight console.